-Inside the church there are three gothic altars preserved.
-The main altar has wings from 1500-1510, with paintings depicting scenes from the life of the saint patron of the temple.
-The left altar comes from 1470-1480.
-Its authorship is attributed to an unknown master by the Spišske Podhradie.
-The second side altar is from around 1520.
-In the southern chapel there is a stone baptismal font from 1490, and in the church’s furnishing there is also a gothic pastophorium.
+Inside the church, three Gothic altars have been preserved.
+The main altar (transferred from Trnovec) has wings from 1500-1510, with paintings depicting scenes from the life of the patron of the church.
+The altar of the Virgin Mary, dating from around 1470, is made by an unknown master from Spišské Podhradie.
+The second side altar dates from around 1520.
+In the southern chapel there is a late-Gothic stone baptismal font from 1490.
+The church’s furnishings also attract attention with a Gothic pastoforium.

 Slovensko.
 Ilustrovaná encyklopédia pamiatok, red.
 P.Kresánek, Bratislava 2020.